-Advanced Teacher Education Programs (ADV)
+Advanced Educator Preparation Programs (ADV)

-Assessment & Monitoring Process for Teacher Education Graduate Students (ADV) Checkpoint Components Checkpoint 1: Entry to Applicant must: Teacher Education -Meet QPA requirements as established by the Graduate School and

-Program Program Directors, a minimum of cumulative 2.7 QPA in undergraduate degree program. -Complete additional program-level assessments, including disposition assessment, such as interviews, writing samples, letters of recommendation, and GRE or MAT scores -Submit valid teaching license in good standing with application to Graduate school Checkpoint 2: Midpoint Candidate must: -Complete a professional disposition self-assessment -Complete a midpoint conference with program advisor/director and demonstrate adequate progress towards signature assignments aligned with ADV rubrics. -Apply for graduation and obtain program director signature verifying adequate progress towards completion of key assessments.
-Checkpoint 3: Program Candidate must: Completion -Complete remaining key assessments and signature assignments including the Research Project and Leadership Project/Proposal -Complete a final Disposition Self-Assessment.
-The Program Director also completes a disposition assessment of the candidate -Participate in Exit Conference and complete 3 Exit Surveys Follow-up: Post- After graduation, complete alumni surveys. completion
+Assessment & Monitoring Process for Educator preparation Graduate Students (ADV) Checkpoint Components Checkpoint 1: Entry to Applicant must: Educator Preparation Program Meet QPA requirements as established by the Graduate School and Program Directors: one of the following: maintain overall QPA of at least a 2.5 on all undergraduate work,or an overall QPA of at least a 3.0 in the undergraduate major, or a QPA of at least a 3.0 on all undergraduate work taken in the senior year; some individual programs may set a higher minimum QPA.
+Complete additional program-level assessments, including disposition assessment, such as interviews, writing samples, letters of recommendation, and GRE or MAT scores.
+Submit valid teaching license in good standing with application to Graduate school Checkpoint 2: Midpoint Candidate must: Complete a professional disposition self-assessment.
+Complete a midpoint conference with program advisor/director and demonstrate adequate progress towards signature assignments aligned with ADV rubrics.
+Apply for graduation and obtain program director signature verifying adequate progress towards completion of key assessments.
+Checkpoint 3: Program Candidate must: Completion Complete remaining key assessments and signature assignments including the Research Project and Leadership Project.
+Complete a final Disposition Self-Assessment.
+The Program Director also completes a disposition assessment of the candidate.
+Participate in Exit Conference and complete 3 Exit Surveys.
+Follow-up: Post-completion Recent graduate must: After graduation, complete alumni surveys.
+Complete any licensure tests as required by the State Board of Education that were not previously completed successfully